 Jon’s a Devon boy who moved up to Manchester in 2002 in search of fun and adventure.
 He’s stayed there ever since.
 Jon works in manufacturing and has a penchant for mocking Labour.
 In Jon’s own words: I suppose, in many ways, I don’t fit in with the usual view of a gay man, I’m right-wing for a start, which has attracted the odd “traitor” and “why on Earth do you vote Tory?” comments and questions.
 For more on Jon look here.

 Dom’s a Surrey villages man who has travelled the world for both work and pleasure.
-A former ministerial adviser and think tanker in the UK, Dom currently advises a senior politician and a Central Bank Governor outside the UK, whilst working in the mining sector.
-Dom currently edits Country Squire Magazine as well as contributing to the National Security Section of Breitbart.
+A former ministerial adviser and think tanker in the UK, Dom is a very part time writer/editor and a full-time businessman.
+He advises a senior politician and a former Central Bank Governor outside the UK, whilst sitting on the board of a business in the mining sector, recently becoming Chair of a private security and asset management company.
+Dom has edited Country Squire Magazine in the UK since 2016, overseeing the opening of an Indian edition in Bangalore in 2021 – he occasionally writes for other publications including India’s Sunday Guardian.
 In the course of his travels, Dom met his wife, Widdie, a Venezuelan beauty queen and TV presenter, with whom he has two children.
-Dom’s a lifelong Tory and is also a vocal supporter of Voluntad Popular in Venezuela.
-After hanging up his rugby boots a few years ago, Dom has become a keen fly fisherman and – if not on a plane – can be found on an English riverbank somewhere beside his trusty chocolate labs.
+Dom’s a small c conservative of moderate views and backs up his conservative stance by chairing a heritage trust and actively supporting groups opposing hardliner socialists in Venezuela.
+After hanging up his rugby boots, Dom became a keen fly fisherman and – if not on a plane – can be found on a riverbank somewhere beside his trusty chocolate labs or frantically digging his terrier out of a hole.
 For more on Dom look here.

 Anastasia Choo @